 Sex, Sexuality and Gender

 Come talk about sex, pleasure, safety, your relationship to and with to your own body, sexual orientation and gender identity, issues related to transitioning and coming out-- all with curiosity, dignity and delight.
 Having sex worth having is important.
-So is exploring sexuality through major life changes as well as including sexual health in the trauma recovery process.
+And orgasm isn’t the measure of great sex.
+Explore sexuality through major life changes and include sexual health in your recovery from trauma.
 Changes in desire, physiological sexual functioning, opening up relationships and sexual/genital pain are also good reasons to come talk.
 I work with many clients who identify as sexual minorities as well as transgender, non-binary and gender non-conforming.
 The monthly LGBTQIA support group I co-facilitate is a powerful resource in the community.
-I am a certified sex therapist through the American Association of Sex Educators, Counselors and Therapists and am co-founder of Saratoga Sex Therapy (www.saratogasextherapy.com).
+I am a certified sex therapist through the American Association of Sex Educators, Counselors and Therapists and am co-founder of Upwell, LLC (https://upwellcenter.org).
 I am happy to work with individuals and couples.

 Listen to me and my colleague Patricia Swander Farrell talk about our shared venture on the podcast Tell Me Everything with Janelle Brown- Sex Therapy.